DiamondQuickSupplyLLC/.github/profile/ReadMe.md

 - Email: diamondquicksupplyllc@gmail.com
 - Website: [https://www.linkedin.com/company/metas-sofftware/](https://www.linkedin.com/company/metas-sofftware/)

-### Thank you for your interest in Deltasoft.
+### Thank you for your interest in Diamond Quick Supply LLC.
 We look forward to collaborating with you!

 ## License